lee-joanne/cork-paints/README.md

 [View Live Project Here](https://lee-joanne.github.io/cork-paints/)

 Cork Paints is a low-cost painting workshop for all different skill levels in Cork City, Ireland.
 The website is targeted towards children, teenagers, or adults who are interested in learning how to paint with acrylic, watercolour, or oil.
-Cork Paints offers in-class workshop sessions on evenings or weekends to suit the busy lifestyles of students and working adults.
+Cork Paints offers in-class workshop sessions on evenings or weekends to suit the busy lifestyle of students and working adults.

 ![Screenshot of Cork Paints index page on Am I Responsive](assets/documentation/images/amiresponsive-index.png)
 ![Screenshot of Cork Paints courses page on Am I Responsive](assets/documentation/images/amiresponsive-courses.png)